-- A proposal for proper habitat management requirement of S. trizona was prepared and submitted to the Bükk National Park Directorate. - The bind-mol rat advisory board was extended to S. citellus based upon the porposal of the project to co-ordinate all S. citellus related conservation issues. - S. citellus habitat of Hármashatár-hegy is protected from montain bike playground dou to some intervention of the project manager.
+- A proposal for proper habitat management requirement of S. trizona was prepared and submitted to the Bükk National Park Directorate.
+As a result of this the habitat has doubled to 40 ha. - The blind-mole rat specialist working group was extended with sousliks based upon the proposal of the project to co-ordinate all S. citellus related conservation issues.
+The important policy documents were endorsed by the working group. - 74 ha demonstration sites of stepping stones were prepared and maintained. - S. citellus habitat of Hármashatár-hegy is protected from mountain bike playground due to some intervention of the project manager.